MIST – HISTORY & DESCRIPTION:

 Engine – Electric Torqueedo: Cruise 4.0 FP 1251-00 Pod Drive

 Supplied By Seamark Nunn, 400 High Rd, Trimley St Martin, Suffolk

 Installation: Robertsons Boatyard, Lime Kiln Quay Road, Woodbridge, Suffolk

 Gas – Locker provided, gas supply not installed

 Summer Cover – The Sail Medic, Ransoms Park, Ipswich

-Exquisite, beautiful vintage yachts like MIST rarely come on to the market, especially one that has been totally and faithfully re-built to the original design.
+Exquisite, beautiful vintage yachts like MIST rarely come on to the market, especially one that has been totally and faithfully rebuilt to the original design.
 A yacht to cherish for a lifetime, rewarding to sail, beautiful to the eye from every angle and top quality workmanship over a 10 year period.
 Offered at a fraction of re-build cost.
 Launched Summer 2019 after re-paint and varnish for the Albert Strange East Coast Meet.

 Immediate viewing recommended.